 Finally.
 Amazon is coming and we expats in the Netherlands will be able to buy something besides e-books off the Amazon.nl domain.

 If you don’t read the Dutch financial press in Dutch (which is most of us), you haven’t heard that the Seattle-based tech/e-commerce/logistics company is making a huge move here.
-Tune in your Google Translate because multiple media sites including the Financieel Dagblad (Finance Daily) and Emerce are reporting Amazon will finally start offering a full marketplace service for buyers and sellers on its Amazon.nl domain.
+Now, multiple media sites including Emerce report Amazon has finally started offering a full marketplace service for buyers and sellers on its Amazon.nl domain.

 That said, distribution will still be out of Amazon’s huge German fulfillment centers just across the Netherlands/Germany border in Rhineberg near Duisberg and Mönchengladbach, just west of Düsseldorf.
 Still, is it just a coincidence that the Netherlands is one of three tries where Amazon is testing drone deliveries?